arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ***If you encounter an error during the compilation process, **please ensure both the script and certificate files are in the same folder**.
 The certificate file is crucial for the memory partitioning process.
 The complete sketch and the certificate files can be downloaded [here](assets/memory_partitioning.zip).***

-Once the memory partition code uploads, wait for it to complete its process.
-It should display similar results in the Arduino IDE's Serial Monitor as the Opta™.
+Once the memory partition code is uploaded, wait for the process to finish.
+The upload target for the Portenta Machine Control is `Arduino Portenta H7`, which will be automatically detected by the Arduino IDE.

+The Arduino IDE's Serial Monitor should display memory partition results similar to those of the Opta™.

 ![Memory partitioning results of the Portenta Machine Control as shown in the Arduino IDE's Serial Monitor](assets/arduino-ide-4.png)

-You will then be ready to use the full functionalities of the Portenta Machine Control with the Arduino IDE.
+After this, you will be ready to use the full functionalities of the Portenta Machine Control with the Arduino IDE.

 ## Conclusion